| |

 industry is through experience, so any degree program worth its salt

+will provide you with plenty to put on your resume.
 If you can't major in a music business related field, consider a

 business degree.
 If that doesn't float your boat - and I can't blame